Two calls for Whitstable RNLI lifeboat

-There have been two calls on the Whitstable lifeboat over the last three days.
+There have been two calls for the Whitstable Atlantic 85 lifeboat on Thursday afternoon.

 Notes to editors

 Whitstable RNLI Lifeboat Station was established in 1963 by the Royal National Lifeboat Institution and is one of 237 lifeboat stations around the shores of the UK and Ireland.
 The volunteer crews provide a maritime search and rescue service for the Kent coast.
 They cover the area between the Kingsferry Bridge on the Swale, in the west, around the south-eastern side of Sheppey and along the coast through Whitstable and Herne Bay to Reculver in the east and outwards into the Thames Estuary.

 The station is equipped with an Atlantic 85 lifeboat named Lewisco, purchased through a bequest of a Miss Lewis of London who passed away in 2006.

 She is what is known as a rigid inflatable inshore lifeboat, the boat’s rigid hull being topped by an inflatable sponson.
 She carries a crew of four people.

 RNLI media contacts

 Chris Davey, Volunteer Lifeboat Press Officer, Whitstable Lifeboat Station.

 Paul Dunt RNLI Press Officer London/southeast/east Tel: 0207 6207416 Mob: (07785) 296252 Paul_Dunt@rnli.org.uk